Secure Connectivity for Glucose Monitoring Devices

 Apparatus for controlling operations of a continuous glucose monitoring system that enables automated pairing and power supply to the device when it comes within range of a user terminal.
 When a continuous glucose monitoring system is near a user terminal, the terminal's NFC module activates the CGM's power switch using an enable signal.
 This starts the CGM without user intervention.
 The CGM's Bluetooth module then pairs with the terminal.
 When pairing is complete, the Bluetooth module provides an enable signal to the power switch, allowing ongoing communication even if the user moves away.

-14. Compact Glucose Monitoring System with External Antenna for Enhanced Wireless Communication
+14. Glucose Monitoring System with External Housing-Integrated Antenna for Wireless Communication

 VERILY LIFE SCIENCES LLC, 2021